deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-listeners.md

 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/optimize/listeners//TimeIterationListener.java) </span>

 Time Iteration Listener.
 This listener displays into INFO logs the remaining time in minutes and the date of the end of the process.
+Remaining time is estimated from the amount of time for training so far, and the total number of iterations specified by the user

 ##### TimeIterationListener
 ```java